AA760/abusive-text-classifier/README.md

 Ensure the "Developer Mode" toggle in the top right is on.
 Then click the "Load unpacked" button.
 Navigate to the ****abusive-text-classifier\chrome-extension**** directory and click "Select Folder".

-A new extension card will appear named "Abusive Text Classifier".
+A new extension card will appear named "Abusive text classifier".
 Ensure that the bottom-right toggle is set to on.

 You should now be able to visit any webpage as normal and see abusive text be censored in real-time.
 By default, the server is set to debug mode and you will be able to see text logs in the server terminal if you are interested.